Pukar99/ForexTradingJournals/README.md

 ## Overview

 Welcome to my trading journal repository!
-This repository serves as a central hub for documenting my trading activities, strategies, and analyses.
+This repository serves as a central hub for documenting my trading activities, strategies, and analyses.The main goal for this repository is to share my journal so you can inspire or you can do analysis there

 ## Directory Structure